 - 5 Best Grafana Dashboards for MQTT

 - Hosted Prometheus and Graphite

 - Wrapping up

 Internet-of-Things (IoT) devices and technologies have penetrated into our life.
 Nowadays, we can easily find IoT devices around us.
 Home appliance manufacturers produce IoT products for smart homes.
 Car makers invest in smart vehicles that can communicate with other smart cars and IoT objects nearby.
 Governments allocate huge resources to build smart cities with IoT technologies to improve the quality of life for people and promote economic growth.
 Researching and building these devices and infrastructures, without a doubt, are important tasks for our future.
-What’s equally important is ensuring those IoT infrastructure work smoothly.
+What’s equally important is ensuring those IoT infrastructures work smoothly.
 The key to success here is monitoring.

 In this article, we will share the best Grafana dashboards for IoT devices and discuss the metrics from MQTT and Graphite.
 Before we begin, check MetricFire.
 MetricFire offers comprehensive monitoring solutions with Hosted Grafana and Hosted Graphite.
 You can gain in-depth insight into your IoT resources with minimal configuration.

 If you would like to learn more about it, please book a demo with us, or sign on to the free trial today.

 This article discusses the importance of monitoring IoT devices, provides an overview of MQTT and Graphite, and identifies MQTT metrics that should be monitored.
 Here are the 5 key takeaways from the article:

 MQTT is an OASIS standard messaging protocol for IoT that works as a lightweight messaging publisher and subscriber suitable for connecting remote devices with minimal network bandwidth.